WhoIsFishie/SarCraft-Documentation/source/content/SarCraft/Seasons/Season 10/Season 10.md

 But the display of power backfired spectacularly.
 While scrolling through his hotbar, [[WhoIsFishie]] revealed a stack of purple concrete that [[Ssahan]] mistook for a shulker box – an impossible item under Season 10's restrictions.
 Accusations of cheating immediately flooded server chat, reopening old wounds between rival factions.

+> [!info] Declassified Information
+> The plan to trick [[The Alliance]] went like this:
+>
+> 1. [[Klen04]] came up with the idea to confuse [[The Alliance]] by showing a purple shulker box and then quickly switching to purple concrete
+> 2. The goal was to make them question what they actually saw
+> 3. [[WhoIsFishie]] improved the plan by bringing an ender chest into the mix
+> 4. This way, if questioned, he could claim he was only showing off the legitimate ender chest

 ### The Telegram Exploit and Administrative Crisis

 On the fifth day of Season 10, the server's delicate peace shattered.
 During a casual TikTok livestream by [[WhoIsFishie]], [[FlameXode]] joined the chat and asked if his earlier attempts at exploiting the Telegram integration had been successful.

+> [!info] Declassified Information
+> Before starting his TikTok livestream:
+>
+> 1. [[WhoIsFishie]] broke the rule of not putting shulker in enderchest
+> 2. He placed the purple shulker box (that he had previously shown to [[Ssahan]]) into his ender chest
+> 3. This mistake would later become evidence used against him
+> 4. This purple shulker was the same one used in the earlier psychological operation

 When [[WhoIsFishie]] replied that they hadn't worked, [[FlameXode]] proceeded to demonstrate the correct exploitation technique.
 It turned out [[WhoIsFishie]] had only performed one of the two steps needed to trigger the command injection.
 When [[FlameXode]] executed the full exploit, the server granted everyone online two shulker shells - items that should have been impossible to obtain in the season's progression.